etiennec78/Home-Automation/README.md

 ## How to use 🔌

-To implement it in your home, you'll have to download Home Assistant and follow [these instructions](https://www.home-assistant.io/docs/automation/using_blueprints/#importing-blueprints) for installing blueprints
+To implement it in your home, you'll have to [install Home Assistant](https://www.home-assistant.io/installation/) and follow [these instructions](https://www.home-assistant.io/docs/automation/using_blueprints/#importing-blueprints) for installing blueprints

 * Some of my automations require sensors.
 If so, you will find a sensors.yaml file in the same directory.
 It will guide you on how to add them either through the UI or in your own configuration.yaml file